centrifuge/documentation/docs/getting-started/geth-account.md

   Address: {168bc315a2ee09042d83d7c5811b533620531f67}
   ```

 NOTE: You will not be able to access the account if you lose your `passphrase`.
 Make sure to store it in a safe place.
-There is no **Forgot my password** option available here.
+There is  **no "Forgot my password"** option available here.

 Creating a new `geth` account generates a keyfile stored at `~/.ethereum/keystore`.
 For MacOS, this keyfile will be generated at ~/Library/Ethereum/keystore/.